ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-footers/index.md

 <grid-example title='Enabling Group Footers' name='enabling-group-footers' type='generated' options='{ "enterprise": true, "exampleHeight": 503, "modules": ["clientside", "rowgrouping"] }'></grid-example>

-## Customising Group Footer Enablement
+## Dynamic Group Footers

-If you want a group footer to only be enabled for certain groups but not others, you can customise the group footer enablement through passing a custom callback function to the property `groupIncludeFooter` instead of a boolean.
+If you want a group footer to only be enabled for certain groups but not others, you can dynamically specify which groups to add footers for through passing a custom callback function to the property `groupIncludeFooter` instead of a boolean.

 For example, to only enable group footers for the first level of groups, you can

 <snippet>
 const gridOptions = {
     // adds a group footer to the first level of groups
-    groupIncludeFooter: ({ node }) => node && node.level === 0
+    groupIncludeFooter: (params) => params.node && params.node.level === 0
 }
 </snippet>